apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_vmware_vms_into_kvm.rst

       selected by the administrator) from KVM host if ovftool installed or management server (can be forced by the administrator).
     - Converts the OVF on the temporary storage location to KVM using virt-v2v:
-      CloudStack (or the administrator) selects a running and enabled KVM host to perform the conversion from VMware to KVM using **virt-v2v**.
+      CloudStack (or the administrator) selects a running KVM host to perform the conversion from VMware to KVM using **virt-v2v**.
 If the binary is not installed, then the host will fail the migration.
 In case it is installed, it will perform the conversion into the temporary location to